blacklucius101/Tester/README.md

 Any active (*active lock type) BOS/MSS state is also reset when the opposite lock is triggered (ie. (*active lock type) BOS/MSS do not persist between lock transitions: bullish → bearish, bearish → bullish).
 An active (*active lock type) MSS causes an expansion of 12000 points to trigger the opposite lock state (ie. it halves the threshold value).

+Note that the BOS/MSS confirmation candle is affected by push rules and border rules only.
+Check the previous development phase for details.

 Example bullish case:
 Given the sequence HH1 → HH2 → LH1 → LH2, where HH2 triggers a bullish lock state.
 If LH2 occurs in the resistance zone, we evaluate BOS/MSS threshold.
 If `(bullish) total_contraction + current_temp` <= -9500 or -24000 at LH2, BOS/MSS is triggered.
 A triggered BOS/MSS threshold requires confirmation exactly once.
 A confirmed BOS/MSS here acts as a partial bearish lock influencing resistance zone and midline.
 The bullish lock maintains influence of the support zone.
 Thus we essentially have two disagreeing border zones, and no agreeing border zones.